Calendar with Custom Holidays by Country

 Perseid Meteor Shower 2026: Peak Dates, Best Viewing Times & Complete Guide

 The Perseid meteor shower peaks on the night of August 12–13, 2026, with an expected Zenithal Hourly Rate of approximately 100 meteors per hour.
-2026 offers exceptional viewing conditions because the New Moon falls on August 11, leaving the entire peak night virtually moon-free — the best Perseid vi
+2026 offers exceptional viewing conditions because the [New Moon](/articles/moon-phases-2026) falls on August 11, leaving the entire peak night virtually moon-free — the best Perseid viewing opportunity since 2024 and the finest until 2028.

 Moon Phases 2026: Complete Calendar, Full Moon Names, Eclipses & Supermoons